20Bubba20/Painful-Prep/README.md

 ## Usage

-To use the `demo_tool`, follow the below steps if taking a new picture.
+To use the `one_marker_detect` or `one_marker_detect_v2`, follow the below steps if taking a new picture.
 If using an existing image in the project repository, skip to step 6:

 1. Go to [this website](https://chev.me/arucogen/) to generate an ArUco marker, size 100mm, marker ID 0, and in the 4x4 dictionary.
 2. Save the marker and print to scale.